angad-singh/copy-user-data/README.md

 ```

 ## Usage
-Now you are ready to start the migration of your old data to your new Reddit account!
+Now you are ready to start configuring the migration of your old data to your new Reddit account!
 Simply open a terminal and navigate to the script's directory.
 Make sure that `praw.ini` file is in the same directory as the script.
 Execute the following command:
 ```
 $ python3 copy_user_data.py
 ```